NariieL/NariieL/SOZFiles.md

 We want to provide a tool / base data set to do that, you can contribute to help us to do that.

 ![SOZ - Issues   Pull requests_](https://user-images.githubusercontent.com/104008465/206208630-bf79fd74-d6e8-4b67-821d-dd3080306b8e.png)
-Contribution is welcome, but you must follow the rules below:
+Contribution are welcomed, but you must follow the rules below:

 * You must follow the [code of conduct](CODE_OF_CONDUCT.md)
-* If you are a user having problems with a server that is running this code, please contact the server owner, do not report an issue here.
+* If you are a user having issues with a server that is running this code, please contact the server owner, do not report an issue here.
 * Issues must only be used by developers or administrators of servers that want to report a bug with the code source, or propose a feature.
-* You must provide a minimum of information, this place is not a support forum, it's a discussion place for developers.
+* You must provide a minimum of information, this place is not a support forum, it's an exchange place for developers.
-* If you want to contribute, read the [INTERNAL.md](INTERNAL.md) file before contributing, as it allow to understand how the code works and current vision of the project.
+* If you want to contribute, read the [INTERNAL.md](INTERNAL.md) file before, as it allows you to understand how the code works and current vision of the project.

 **Any issue or pull request that does not respect these rules will be closed without any warning.**